Shari Lewis: Career

 NBC gave Lewis her first network program, The Shari Lewis Show, which debuted on October 1, 1960, replacing The Howdy Doody Show.
 The show ran until September 28, 1963, and featured such characters as Hush Puppy, Charlie Horse, Lamb Chop, and Wing Ding, a black crow.
 Lamb Chop, which was little more than a sock with eyes, served as a sassy alter-ego for Lewis.
 Hush Puppy had a Southern accent with a reserved, shy and goofy personality, while Charlie Horse was a snarky, sarcastic character.

 In 1961, she played title character Dulie Hudson in Watching Out for Dulie, a United States Steel Hour production.
 She occasionally guest-starred in TV shows such as Car 54, Where Are You?, The Man from U.N.C.L.E., and Love, American Style.

 From the late 1960s until the early 1980s, she appeared in a number of British shows, such as the Val Doonican Show and the Royal Variety Performance.
-In 1975, Lewis briefly hosted another, syndicated puppet show called The Shari Show.
-In 1992, her show Lamb Chop's Play-Along began a five-year run on PBS, created as an audience participation "anti-couch potato" show.
+In 1975, Lewis briefly hosted another syndicated puppet show called The Shari Show.
+In 1992, her show Lamb Chop's Play-Along began a three-year run on PBS, created as an audience participation "anti-couch potato" show.

 When Lamb Chop's Play-Along ended, Lewis and her husband Jeremy Tarcher created The Charlie Horse Music Pizza.
 A third of elementary schools were skipping music classes from their curriculum at the time, and Lewis and Tarcher felt they could introduce children to music through the show.

 The faith-based video Lamb Chop's Special Chanukah was released in 1996 and received the Parents' Choice Award of the year.
-Lewis and Lamb Chop both appeared in a commercial for PrimeStar in 1997.
+Lewis and Lamb Chop both appeared in a commercial for the cable TV business PrimeStar in 1997.
 When Lewis appeared before Congress in 1993 to testify in favor of protections for children's television, Lamb Chop gained permission to speak.
-An accomplished musician, Lewis conducted major symphonies in the United States, Japan, and Canada.
+As an accomplished musician, Lewis conducted major symphonies in the United States, Japan, and Canada.
 She wrote many books and produced 17 home videos.

-Lewis's other work included providing the voice of Princess Nida in the cartoon segment Arabian Knights, part of the 1968 series The Banana Splits Adventure Hour.
+Lewis's other work included providing the voice of Princess Nida in the animated segment Arabian Knights, part of the 1968 series The Banana Splits Adventure Hour.
 Her other voice work in animation includes Famous Studios' Honey Halfwitch theatrical cartoon shorts.
-Lewis voices the title character as well as her Cousin Maggie.
+Lewis voices the titular character as well as her Cousin Maggie.

-With her husband, Jeremy Tarcher, she co-wrote an episode for the original series of Star Trek, "The Lights of Zetar" (1969).
+With Tarcher, she co-wrote an episode for the original series of Star Trek, "The Lights of Zetar" (1969).
 Lewis wrote over 60 books for children.